 I’d been saving this one up.
 It’s one of the most beautiful origami models I know.
 I couldn’t decide what I was saving it for though, so I’m featuring it this week.
 This is a Crane, designed by Roman Diaz.
 In a spectacular reversal of Aesop’s Fable, this crane is stunning.

-Regular readers of this blog might remember Roman Diaz – I have featured several of his designs before: the Hippocampus, the Secretary Bird, the Vixen, and the North American Cardinal.
+Regular readers of this blog might remember Roman Diaz – I have featured several of his designs before: the Hippocampus, the Secretary Bird, the Vixen, the Inflatable Pig, and the North American Cardinal.
 Like these other Diaz models, there’s a real sense of character to this model.
 It’s complex, but the level of detail is there not to slavishly create realism, but to build that character.
 One of the challenges in origami design is how to achieve a balance between detail and simplicity effectively.
 Roman Diaz is an absolute master at it and this origami Crane is one of his best.

 Folding the Advanced Origami Crane